gargargargar/aws-deepracer-auto-submit/README.md

 Required softwares:
 - Selenium IDE (available on Chrome or Firefox)

-## Main file: `deepracer-auto-submit`
+## Main file: `deepracer-auto-submit.side`

 ## Brief Instructions
 1. Download and install [Selenium IDE](https://www.selenium.dev/selenium-ide/).
 (You need to have Google Chrome or Firefox installed.)
-2. Download the file `deepracer-auto-submit` from this repository
+2. Download the file `deepracer-auto-submit.side` from this repository
 3. Make sure you're logged into AWS Deepracer!
 4. Open Selenium IDE (through your browser), and open the file `deepracer-auto-submit` which you've downloaded.
 5. Depending on your needs, you can